Brady Watt (producer)

-Brady Watt is an American producer, bass player, and bandleader.
+Brady Watt is an American record producer, bass player, and bandleader.
 In his career he has performed with a number of high-profile artists and ensembles and has taken part in thousands of recording sessions.
 He is currently based in Harlem, New York City.

 Early life and career

 Brady Watt's music career started around age 14, playing bass in various groups in the New England punk scene.
 Before this he was a hip hop fan, growing up on Wu-Tang Clan, A Tribe Called Quest, Gang Starr, and others.
 His musicality evolved at a very fast rate under the tutelage of a few mentors and as he discovered and assimilated new styles such as various world music, funk, and fusion.
 He moved to Brooklyn where he began mastering his craft by playing with a who's who of legendary musicians and artists in the city and around the world.
 It didn't take long for him to rise in the ranks of New York musicians and become one of the most sought-after session bass players and performers in the city.